iot-lab/iot-lab-mqtt/doc/source/intro.rst

 The configuration application can even be different from the application using the resources.

-Because of the centralized broker, they can be run on any computer that has access to the MQTT broker.
+Thanks to the centralized broker, they can be run on any computer that has access to the MQTT broker.